gmontana/BREST/README.md

 Phase 3: We introduced one additional ResNeXt layer and integrated AFF.
 This final architecture, trained on multi-view screening episodes, leverages fused features to capture bilateral and multi-view information.
 Depending on the dataset (CAD or risk), this final model can predict either disease presence or future cancer risk.

+Two BREST variants (BREST-CAD and BREST-risk) were trained respectively for (computer-aided) detection (CAD) and cancer risk prediction, using the same architectural backbone.

 ## Project Structure
 ```text